Introduction

 Treatment

 - There is no effective treatment for pullorum disease, and infected birds are usually culled to prevent the spread of infection.
-Antibiotics may temporarily reduce bacterial load but do not eliminate the disease.
-Eradication programs focus on strict biosecurity and removal of infected flocks.
+Antibiotics may temporarily reduce the bacterial load but do not eliminate the disease.
+Eradication programs focus on strict biosecurity and the removal of infected flocks.

 - Probiotics and prebiotics can help improve gut health and reduce bacterial colonization, but they are not a substitute for culling infected birds.